arrilot/data-anonymization/README.md

 # Data anonymization

-* This is a simple framework-agnostic package helps you to replace any sensitive production data in your development databases. *
+* This simple framework-agnostic package helps you to replace any sensitive production data in your development databases.

 ## Installation